pythonanywhere/help_pages/articles/FollowingTheDjangoTutorial.md

 */home/myusername/.virtualenvs/django2*.

 Finally, your wsgi.py file is how we know what code to run for you.
-Find the link to **edit your wsgi file**, scroll through it, and uncomment the parts that pertain to django -- something like this:
+Find the link to **edit your wsgi file**, delete everything and replace it with this:

 ```python
 import os